 What's the difference?
 Well...

 3. This person actually has been promoted several times with Best Buy.
-Initially, we assumed he/she had never been promoted with this company.
+Initially, we assumed they had never been promoted with this company.

 4. This person has actually worked in four different locations for Best Buy, not just the one in Seattle.

 The top example is clearly a lie, regardless of whether the applicant was trying to be deceptive or just thought they were doing it the way it's supposed to be done.
-The bottom line is this person was not a flagship store manager for Best Buy since 2006, even though that's what it clearly says.
+The bottom line is this person was not a flagship store manager for Best Buy the entire time, even though that's what it clearly says.
 That makes it a lie, and that means trust with the recruiter is damaged.

 Does that mean everyone has to list every single position and every single location they worked in?
 Not necessarily.
 I have seen many resumes from people who have changed store locations a lot - in some cases, every 6 months or so for several years.
 Listing every one with separate dates is overkill.
 However, it's critically important to be transparent and precise: